emqx/emqx-exporter/examples/k8s/README.md

 spec:
   selector:
     matchLabels:
-      # the label in emqx svc
+      # the label is the same as the label of emqx pod
       apps.emqx.io/instance: emqx
       apps.emqx.io/managed-by: emqx-operator
   podMetricsEndpoints: